aahmedsamy/CompetitiveProgramming/README.md

 Compeitive Programming
 ======================
-//It's all about what U BELIEVE AND LOVE
+//It's all about what U BELIEVE and LOVE
 ------------------------------------------

 This repository will contain some of my work in competitive programming.